 You may encounter Bison out on the course.
 The first year there were some blocking the trail for the front runners just a quarter mile from the finish.
 No, you don’t get time compensation for buffalo delays.
 Go around the animals if you can, or just wait them out.
 Your call.
 Usually the females will move out of the way.
 Lift a tail and check if you’re not sure of the gender.
 If you can do that, then you’ll probably be eligible for a Darwin award.

 Dogs are allowed in the race but must be on a leash at all times.
 The leash cannot be longer than six feet.
 If you bring your dog, great, we love dogs.
 If you are seen with your dog off leash, you’ll be yanked from the race and if a ranger sees you there may be a ticket issued.

 If you have family following you, make sure they don’t speed.
 The speed limit on the island is 25mph.
 The rangers do write tickets.

-For those that are coming out alone, we’ll have a shuttle bus again.
+For those that are coming out alone, we’ll have a shuttle again.
 Keep in mind that it only makes about two trips as it does take about an hour roundtrip.
 If you need to get your car back at the start and can hitch a ride with another runner, that would be great.
-The first shuttle generally leaves the ranch around 11-11:30 and the second trip is about 1:00 or so.
+The first shuttle generally leaves around 11-11:30 and the second trip is about 1:00 or so.

-If you want us to take a bag of stuff (like, maybe clothes to change into?) to the ranch, we’ll be happy to take it there.
+If you want us to take a bag of stuff (like, maybe clothes to change into?) to the finish, we’ll be happy to take it there.
 Just label the bag and don’t forget it.